njustesen/TRTS/starcraft/zerg.md

 ### Devourer

-_Acid Spores_: Whenever a Devourer attacks another unit, that unit gets an Acid Spore token.
+_Acid Spores_: Whenever a Devourer deals damage to a unit, it gets an Acid Spore token.
 Anytime in the future, when this unit is dealt damage, it is also dealt one additional damage for each Acid Spore token on it.

 ## Structures